My purpose on this earth is to help you build a life you love.

 And I believe that the way forward is through your money.

 Hi, there!
 My name is Stephanie Vaught.
-I am a financial coach and the Founder of Social Money Finance, LLC.
+I am a Gen X financial coach specializing in money management and the Founder of Social Money Finance, LLC.

 Born and raised in Detroit, Michigan, I attended Detroit Public Schools, received a B.A. in Political Science Pre-law from Michigan State University in 2000, and earned a Juris Doctor from Thomas M. Cooley Law School in 2007.
 My career and background is in legal research and writing, contract construction, and advocating on behalf of communities.

 In 2009, while still in the legal field, I became profoundly interested in personal finance – mostly because I wanted to learn how to manage my money and never feel broke again!
 So, I read everything I could and taught myself budgeting, money management, and optimal money mindset principles.

 In 2015, I got an opportunity to honor my new passion and work in the personal finance industry.
 I trained to become a certified financial coach and provided financial coaching and education to thousands of people across the country for more than 4 years.